hdShang/arxiv-daily/docs/cs-AI/2025-09-30/papers/251002387v1-cwm-an-open-weights-llm-for-research-on-code-generation-with-world-m.md

 ---
 layout: default
-title: CWM: An Open-Weights LLM for Research on Code Generation with World Models
+title: "CWM: An Open-Weights LLM for Research on Code Generation with World Models"
 ---

 # CWM: An Open-Weights LLM for Research on Code Generation with World Models